-This year’s #StaySmallStaySafe message seems to be resonating with travelers because innkeepers are reporting more than the usual number of first-time B&B guests, such as Kurt Slay and Heather Gillespie (above) standing in front of Hanson House in Grayling.
+This year’s #StaySmallStaySafe message seems to be resonating with travelers because innkeepers are reporting more than the usual number of first-time B&B guests.

 Michigan B&Bs are chalking up dozens of five-star reviews remarking on the cleanliness and extra COVID-19-related precautions in place at B&Bs, as well as the usual raves about awesome breakfasts and warm hospitality.
 B&Bs also appear to be winning more converts from other forms of lodging, as suggested, for example, in an August five-star review of Glen Arbor B&B and Cottages in Glen Arbor: “My husband was never a fan of bed and breakfasts before we stayed here.
 He now has a change of heart.”